ARCHIVED-mean-stack/session-5/README.md

 Create a Git and Github repo for this project so we can use the built-in support in Code.

-Run `sudo npm install`, run `gulp` and test by adding a selected state for the new home page to the sass.
+Run `sudo npm install`, run `gulp` and test by adding a selected state for the new home page to the sass (the class name for the page is `p-home`).

 Add `<script src="https://code.angularjs.org/1.5.8/angular.js"></script>`.

 ###Controllers

-Git init
+Git branch controllers

 ```html
 <article ng-app="recipeApp" ng-controller="RecipeListController">